cartigli/lsx/README.md

 ### PAD & BUFFER GROWTH

-The pad's sizing strategy, and the Buffer's, is not to find out how much is needed and allocating only that amount, but rather checking if the current amount is adequate, and if not, doubling it.
-This results in less reallocation calls than granular strategies.
+The pad's sizing strategy, and the Buffer's, is not to find out how much is needed and allocate only that amount, but rather to check if the current amount is adequate, and if not, double it.
+This results in fewer reallocation calls than granular strategies.

-Neither the pad or the Buffer are ever shrunk; they only ever get allocated *more* room.
-If a char is deleted or the number of lines are reduced, neither one's memory is worth attempting to shrink.
+Neither the pad nor the Buffer is ever shrunk; they only ever get allocated *more* room.
+If a char is deleted or the number of lines is reduced, neither one's memory is worth attempting to shrink.
 Both get generously sized and called often to grow, because too little memory is much more of a problem than too much.

 ### SMART INDENTING